 Who is the Greater Oro Valley Chamber?

 The Greater Oro Valley Chamber of Commerce was formed in the fall of 1992.
-It became the Northern Pima County Chamber of Commerce in 1998 when Northwest Tucson was entering a period of major growth.
-Then, in 2011, directors went back to the organization’s roots and adopted once more the name Greater Oro Valley Chamber of Commerce.
+It began as the Northern Pima County Chamber of Commerce in 1998 when Northwest Tucson was entering a period of major growth.
+In 2011, the directors went back to the organization’s roots and adopted once more the name Greater Oro Valley Chamber of Commerce.

 “The Chamber is a membership organization dedicated to promoting business prosperity and a healthy community by providing information, services and advocacy for its members…”